gosheffield/admin/README.md

 ### Summary

 GoSheffield is a non-profit monthly meetup in Sheffield about the [Go Programming Language](https://golang.org/).
 Organised by the local community, we focus on short technical talks and fostering the growth of Go in the area.

+We provide opportunities to:

+- Discuss and share knowledge on Golang and related topics
+- Socialise with people who are interested in Golang
-We provide opportunities to find or fill Go-related jobs.
+- Find or fill Go-related jobs

+We will help you choose and prepare Go-related topics if you are interested in speaking at GoSheffield.

 We endeavour to create a diverse and inclusive community.
 As such all attendees, organisers and sponsors are required to follow the community [code of conduct](https://golang.org/conduct).